kloimhardt/clj-tiles/README.md

 External link: [Structure and Interpretation of Classical Mechanics](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/9579/sicm_edition_2.zip/chapter001.html)

 ## Teaching
 clj-tiles is suited not only for learning but especially also teaching STEM.
 Live coding in front of an audience is made easy.
-The instructor does not need to have any software development skills, he just solves puzzles in front of the audience.
+Instructors do not need to have any software development skills, they just solve puzzles in front of the audience.
 Typos like in text-editor based live coding are thus avoided.
 Students can follow along in real-time on their own computers.

 In the literature this method of learning and teaching is known as Parsons puzzle.
 With this, teaching itself becomes a subject of an interdisciplinary study in cognitive science.
 Questionnaires and control groups can be used to assess the efficacy of the method.